+Bill Status:

-Bill Status: Scheduled for committee consideration March 2nd (Rural Affairs & Agriculture)
+Scheduled for committee consideration March 2nd (Rural Affairs & Agriculture).
+Rep. Arndt plans to postpone this bill indefinitely and recommend the concept for further discussion by Interim Water Resources Review Committee.

-Title: Concerning protecting the water rights of persons who implement efficiencies that reduce their water usage.
+Concerning protecting the water rights of persons who implement efficiencies that reduce their water usage.

-Summary: Current law provides that a period of nonuse of a portion of a water right is tolled, and no intent to discontinue permanent use is found for purposes of determining an abandonment of a water right, for the duration that the nonuse of the water right by its owner is a result of any of certain conditions.
+Current law provides that a period of nonuse of a portion of a water right is tolled, and no intent to discontinue permanent use is found for purposes of determining an abandonment of a water right, for the duration that the nonuse of the water right by its owner is a result of any of certain conditions.
 The bill adds a condition that applies when the nonuse of a portion of a water right is a result of the implementation of efficiency improvement projects or methods that result in a reduction of the amount of water diverted for the decreed beneficial use.
 In such case:

-• For the period of nonuse to be tolled, the owner of the water right must submit written notice of the efficiency improvement project or method to the division engineer, on a form prescribed by the division engineer, within one year of the date that the efficiency improvement project or method is first implemented; and

-• The nonuse of the portion of the water right is tolled for a maximum of 20 years.
+- For the period of nonuse to be tolled, the owner of the water right must submit written notice of the efficiency improvement project or method to the division engineer, on a form prescribed by the division engineer, within one year of the date that the efficiency improvement project or method is first implemented; and - The nonuse of the portion of the water right is tolled for a maximum of 20 years.